borhanmukto/OHAUS-Serial_Data_Logger/README.md

 Bash

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   pip install streamlit pyserial pandas openpyxl   `
+`   pip install streamlit pyserial pandas openpyxl   `

 > **❗ Critical Note:** We use pyserial, **not** serial.
 If you have previously installed the package named serial, you must uninstall it first using pip uninstall serial to avoid conflicts.